Rkiefe/Femeko.jl/FEM-BEM/readme.md

 BEM is, in my opinion, quite a bit harder than FEM, both in concept and in implementation.

 ### Conclusion
-Here is a implementation of the mixed FEM/BEM method, to calculate the magnetostatic field of a magnetized object.
-The implementation follows this article: https://doi.org/10.1016/j.jmmm.2012.01.016.
+Here is a implementation of the mixed FEM/BEM method, to calculate the magnetostatic field of a magnetized object, which is then used for micromagnetic simulations.
+The implementation of BEM follows this article: https://doi.org/10.1016/j.jmmm.2012.01.016, but addapted to this use case, as the article shows a material with some magnetic permeability, while my implementation calculates the magnetostatic field of a magnetized object.

-It is then implemented for improving the micromagnetic framework in `Micromagnetics`.